Fox-ML-infrastructure/Fox-v1-infra/UPDATE_MESSAGE.md

 * Continue GPU model testing and validation
 * Validate ranking/selection scripts
-* Begin configuration system and logging modernization
+* Begin configuration system and logging modernization (likely sooner than expected)
 * Reduce environment noise and streamline GPU warnings

 Thank you again for your understanding during this infrastructure-heavy cycle.
 The system is now **clearer, more maintainable, legally compliant, and ready for continued development**.